mattbarich/MD/README.md

 # Contribution
 Contributions to this repository are welcome!
 If you have code snippets, documentation, or resources related to malware development that you would like to contribute, feel free to open a pull request.
 Please ensure that all contributions comply with the repository's educational purposes and guidelines.

+# License
+This repository is licensed under the [MIT](LICENSE) License.
+By accessing or using the code and resources provided in this repository, you agree to abide by the terms and conditions of the license.

 # Contact
 If you have any questions, suggestions, or concerns regarding this repository, please feel free to contact myself or open an issue.